compwron/compwron.github.io/_posts/2016-04-24-cybersecurity-and-other-nonsense.md

 ## How do you report a vulnerability?

 Most companies have a security@ email address.
 Most companies have a "Security" link at the bottom of their webpage.
 If you can't find anything, email their help email address and ask for an escalation.
 If you really can't find anything, look up their employees, find someone who looks like developer, and try to contact them.
 Ask on IRC if you can find someone or a group to ask.
-If you really really can't find anything, email one of the security field's big names, probably [Schneider]](https://www.schneier.com/), the Electronic Frontier Foundation [(EFF)](https://www.eff.org/issues/coders/vulnerability-reporting-faq) or [SANS](https://www.sans.org/) and ask for help reporting.
+If you really really can't find anything, email one of the security field's big names, probably [Schneider](https://www.schneier.com/), the Electronic Frontier Foundation [(EFF)](https://www.eff.org/issues/coders/vulnerability-reporting-faq) or [SANS](https://www.sans.org/) and ask for help reporting.
 Never disclose the exploit to anyone except the actual company, especially not in a forum.
 Never post the data that you have gotten from an exploit.
 In fact, never save the data that you get from an exploit, other than the minimum needed to prove/verify.

 ## As a student, how do I have better cybersecurity hygiene?

 What is your threat model?
 If it's a government, what have you been doing?
 Don't tell me.
 I hope that you know more than I do about this stuff.
 If your threat model is your parents- whether they think that they're benign or not-, or other students, or protecting your wordpress server from random people on the internet?
 Basic basic basic stuff that you know like you know your toes- Never post your address or phone number anywhere.
 Use a different password for every website that has your credit card information in it.
 Use a unique password for your email.
 I recommend using a password manager like [1Password](https://agilebits.com/) or LastPass.
 Review your apps list on everything that does app integrations, especially facebook and twitter.
 Use two-factor authentication on everything, including github.
 You can get a [yubikey](https://www.yubico.com) and/or [GPG](https://www.gnupg.org/) sign your emails; for most of you, that would be a cool technical brag but not a necessity, unless you are going to be a journalist about controversial topics.
 Use a password on your phone; swipe is too easy to break.
-Fingerprint is ok unless you have a threat model that includes people who will pick your fingerprints off the desk or the DMV database.
+Fingerprint is ok unless you have a threat model that includes courts, because you aren't allowed to not disclose a fingerprint.

 ## How is IIT's security?